GINO-Q: Learning an Asymptotically Optimal Index Policy for Restless Multi-armed Bandits: Experiments

 We first consider the setting with $M=10$ and $N=7$.
 Figure \ref{fig:idx} demonstrates that GINO-Q effectively acquires the gain indices.
 It is important to note that the key point of the gain index policy is the relative ordering of states by their gain indices.
 Consequently, the performance of GINO-Q stabilizes once this order is established (compare Figure \ref{fig:idx} with \ref{fig:nonID10}).
-As discussed above, there are two values of $\lambda$ (i.e., $-4$ and $2$) that satisfy the definition of Whittle index for state 1, while each of the remaining states has a unique Whittle index.
+As discussed in {Example 1}, there are two values of $\lambda$ (i.e., $-4$ and $2$) that satisfy the condition $Q_i(1,1,\lambda)=Q_i(1,0,\lambda)$.
+As a result, both can be recognized by the WIBQ algorithm as valid Whittle indices for state 1.
+In contrast, each of the remaining states admits a unique Whittle index.
 In our experiments, WIBQ consistently learned the true Whittle indices for states 2 to 6.
 However, for state 1, the Whittle index converged to $-4$ in some runs and to $2$ in others.
 State 1 has the highest priority with index 2 and the lowest priority with index $-4$, resulting in significantly different performances, as shown in Figure \ref{fig:nonID10}.
 For benchmarking purposes, we also evaluated the performance of DQN and the random policy (i.e., selecting $N$ arms randomly at each step).
 Notably, WIBQ performs even worse than the random policy when the Whittle index of state 1 converges to $2$, highlighting the risk of applying Whittle-index-based learning to non-indexable RMABs.
 For simplicity, the results of Neurwin are not plotted in this setting as WIBQ already learned the true Whittle indices.

 We also compared the algorithms in the setting of $(M,N)=(100,70)$, as depicted in Figure \ref{fig:nonID100}.
 The low average of WIBQ suggests that it is more likely to converge to $2$ than $-4$.
 While Neurwin generally outperforms WIBQ in this RMAB, it similarly faces a high risk of learning a very poor index policy.
 In contrast, GINO-Q consistently learns a near-optimal index policy.
 Moreover, we computed upper bounds for both settings, provided by the optimal value of the relaxed RMAB.
 Figure \ref{fig:nonID100} shows that when $M$ is large, GINO-Q closely approaches the upper bound, providing strong evidence of its asymptotic optimality.